CNN's Jessica Schneider Throws a Washington, DC-Themed Wedding

 Jessica Schneider and Adam Harrison credit the “unprecedented news cycle, the election, and the wonders of modern technology” for bringing them together.

 The couple met on Bumble in 2017.
 Jessica, a CNN correspondent, had just relocated from New York to DC to cover the Trump administration and Adam, a project manager, had been living in DC for about a decade before they matched.
 For their first meeting, they decided to go for a drink at a rooftop bar in Shaw.
 “I felt very drawn to Adam within minutes of our meeting,” Jessica says.
-“I really enjoyed our conversation centered on music, sports, and family,” Adam, too, was taken by Jessica’s down-to0earth character—so much so that after six months of dating he was already planning to propose.
+“I really enjoyed our conversation centered on music, sports, and family.”
+Adam, too, was taken by Jessica’s down-to-earth character—so much so that after six months of dating he was already planning to propose.
 The two ended up getting engaged at Jessica’s favorite place, her family’s cottage in the Finger Lakes, and decided to host their big day at District Winery.

 For their wedding, the couple wanted to show off the city in which they fell in love—so they held a DC-themed celebration.
 From the custom designed invitations made by Jessica’s sister to the table numbers and place cards designed by Adam, everything was inspired by Washington, DC.
 “We planned every detail of this wedding ourselves, and we made sure to incorporate plenty of personal touches,” they say.
 See more of Adam Harrison and Jessica Schneider’s DC-themed wedding below.